espressif/esp-idf/docs/en/api-reference/peripherals/usb_host.rst

 Host Library Examples
 ^^^^^^^^^^^^^^^^^^^^^

-The :example:`peripherals/usb/host/usb_host_lib` demonstrates basic usage of the USB Host Library's API to implement a pseudo-class driver.
+- :example:`peripherals/usb/host/usb_host_lib` demonstrates how to use the USB Host Library API to install and register a client, wait for a device connection, print the device's information, handle disconnection, and repeat these steps until a user quits the application.

 Class Driver Examples
 ^^^^^^^^^^^^^^^^^^^^^